Kenya's parliament approves police deployment to Haiti

 The United Nations estimates some 200,000 Haitians have been displaced during escalating violence, with armed gangs carrying out indiscriminate killings, kidnappings, gang rapes and torching people's homes.

-A court is hearing the case on Thursday challenging the deployment's legality.
+A court hearing the case on Thursday challenging the deployment's legality will deliver its verdict on January 26, said Charles Midenga, a lawyer for the petitioner.

 ((george.obulutsa@thomsonreuters.com; Reuters Messaging: george.obulutsa.thomsonreuters.com@reuters.net))